Hopewell Private Game Reserve is an exclusive 5 Star Graded safari hideaway where unspoilt nature meets pure African luxury.

 Winter (April to September): Mornings and late afternoon/evenings are chilly, but temperatures in the bush often warm up during the day.
 We suggest layered, light clothing for daytime and a warm insulated jacket for morning and evening game drives.

-Remember to bring: Binoculars and camera, comfortable walking shoes, sunhats, sunglasses & sunscreen.
+Remember to bring: Binoculars and camera, comfortable walking shoes, sunhats, sunglasses and sunscreen.